happybeing/dweb/README.md

 - **awe** is a demo of both publishing, viewing websites an files on Autonomi which runs on Linux and Mac ([visit the awe repo](https://github.com/happybeing/awe)).

-**awe** has been used to publish and view static HTML websites on Autonomi, using standard web tooling.
-Even WordPress like blogs can be published as demostrated using Publii ([visit getpublii.com](https://getpublii.com/)).
+**awe** has been used to publish and view static HTML websites created using standard web tooling, live on Autonomi peer-to-peer storage.
+Even WordPress like blogs can be published as demonstrated using Publii ([visit getpublii.com](https://getpublii.com/)).

 ## Contributing
 Contributions under the AGPL3.0 license are welcome and any contributions or PRs submitted will be assumed to be offered under that license unless clearly and prominently specified otherwise.